cdimascio/express-openapi-validator/README.md

 const OpenApiValidator = require('express-openapi-validator').OpenApiValidator;

 // 2.
-Set up body parsers for the request body types you expect app.use(bodyParser.json());
+Set up body parsers for the request body types you expect
+//    Must be specified prior to endpoints in 4. app.use(bodyParser.json());
 app.use(bodyParser.text());
 app.use(bodyParser.urlencoded());